-- DD.
-Respondent means the CSU, a CSU Employee, a Student, or a Third Party who is alleged to have violated this Executive Order. - EE.
-Retaliation means Adverse Action taken against a person because s/he has or is believed to have: - 1.
+- EE.
+Respondent means the CSU, a CSU Employee, a Student, or a Third Party who is alleged to have violated this Executive Order. - FF.
+Retaliation means Adverse Action taken against a person because the person has or is believed to have: - 1.
 Exercised rights under this Executive Order; - 2.
-Reported or opposed conduct which s/he reasonably and in good faith believes is in violation of this Executive Order; - 3.
+Reported or opposed conduct which was reasonably and in good faith believed to be in violation of this Executive Order; - 3.
 Assisted or participated in a policy-related investigation/proceeding regardless of whether the Complaint was substantiated; or, - 4.
 Assisted someone in reporting or opposing a violation of this Executive Order, or assisted someone in reporting or opposing Retaliation under this Executive Order.